 National Pan-Hellenic Council, Inc.

 The National Pan-Hellenic Council, Inc. is the governing council for the nine historically African American sororities and fraternities, known as the Divine Nine.
-West Virginia University is proud to have four (4) active chapters of the nine international organizations of NPHC.
+West Virginia University is proud to have five (5) active chapters of the nine international organizations of NPHC.
 The Council promotes academic excellence, unity, service within the community, and strong bonds of brotherhood and sisterhood.

 The Panhellenic Association serves as the governing body for the eight (8) inter/national sororities at West Virginia University affiliated with the National Panhellenic Conference, and one national engineering and STEM social/professional sorority, who is an associate member of the WVU Panhellenic Association.
 Panhellenic sororities offer educational programs, community service projects, leadership training, social functions, and brotherhood to last through college and beyond.